6 keys to small practice survival

 New Orleans – John H. O’Neill Jr., DO, FACP, interacts with many physicians in his roles as vice chairman of the American College of Physicians (ACP) Medical Practice and Quality Committee and governor of the ACP Delaware chapter.
 Most doctors he encounters tell him they are passionate about what they do and want to remain in private practice, he says.

-Physicians who prefer working in solo or small-practice arrangements appreciate the increased autonomy and control over the work environment that they have, as well as the close doctor-patient relationships compared with those in larger groups, O’Neill told those attending a session at the ACP’s annual meeting here.
+Physicians who prefer working in solo or small-practice arrangements appreciate the increased autonomy and control over the work environment that they have, as well as the close doctor-patient relationships compared with those in larger groups, O’Neill told those attending a session at the ACP’s annual meeting here (link no longer active).

 And the healthcare system has a place for small practices, he adds.
 “This is America.
 A lot of our communities are served well by small practices, and by default, many of our communities have no other providers.”